 Instrumental Petting Zoos

-Each season, musicians from the Erie Philharmonicvisit local elementary schools and learning centers presenting hands-on, Instrumental Petting Zoos.
-This interactive class will give all participating students the opportunity to physically touch, feel and play a variety of orchestral instruments.
+Each season, musicians from the Erie Philharmonic visit local schools, learning centers and community events presenting hands-on, Instrumental Petting Zoos.
+These interactive sessions will give all participating students the opportunity to physically touch, feel and play a variety of orchestral instruments.

 Throughout the year, the Erie Philharmonic presents concerts, recitals, and outreach activities of all sizes across the community.

-Throughout the season, the Erie Phil will look to donate pianos of all shapes and sizes to various schools and organizations across the city.
+Throughout the season, the Philharmonic will look to donate pianos of all shapes and sizes to various schools and organizations across the city.

 As part of our second educational outreach week this past June, we donated three pianos across the city to various locations.